 The advantage of a straight savings account is that you’re not locking up your money where it’s difficult to access – which, after all, is the point of having an emergency account.
 Such accounts are FDIC-insured, up to $250,000 per depositor, per bank, so you can be sure your money won’t vanish even in the event of economic catastrophe.

+These accounts tend to offer higher rates than straight checking, but typically limit the number of monthly transfers or withdrawals.
 Here, too, you can find some interesting rates.
 Discover, for instance, is currently offering 1.25% APY, with a $2,500 minimum.
 Ally, in contrast, is luring savers with zero account minimums – but offering slightly less in interest, at 0.75%.
 You can find even better offers if you are comfortable with smaller concerns, like Minnesota-based Affinity Plus Credit Union, offering 2.02% and no minimums.

 While standard savings accounts let you put money in or take it out at will, certificates of deposit work a little differently.
 You deposit a fixed sum for a fixed term, and enjoy relatively high interest rates as a result.